chiarapanagrosso/Pick_Place_Blocksworld_Environment/README.md

 ```
 ros2 run mtc_package manager
 ```
-3. Once the console shows the message from `mtc_node` saying **"Parsing the plan..."**, in another terminal you can launch the **HTN Planner**, which will generate the sequence of tasks to be performed, with the following:
+3. Once the console shows the message from `mtc_node` saying **"Waiting for the plan..."**, in another terminal you can launch the **HTN Planner**, which will generate the sequence of tasks to be performed, with the following:

 ```
-$ ros2 launch blocksword_planner htn_launch.py
+ros2 launch blocksword_planner htn_launch.py
 ```

 ## :warning: Warning